zilexa/Homeserver/docker/README.md

 Modify docker-compose.yml to your needs and understand the (mostly unique for your setup) variables that are expected in your.env file.

 ##### 2a Things you need to take care of:
 1. .env file: set the env variables in the .env file, generate the required secret tokens with the given command.
+This file must be complete and correct!
 2. docker-compose.yml: Change the subdomains (for example: `files.$DOMAIN`) to your liking.
 3. docker-compose.yml: Make sure the volume mappings are correct for those that link to the Users or TV folders.
 4. if you remove certain applications, at the bottom also remove unneccary networks.
 5. notice the commands at the top of the compose file, for your convenience.
+6. For now, comment out containers that you expose via subdomain until after you have finished [Network Configuration](https://github.com/zilexa/Homeserver/blob/master/network-configuration.md)

 ##### 2b Check for typos or errors
 `cd docker` (when you open terminal, you should already be in $HOME).
 Check for errors: `docker-compose -f docker-compose.yml config` (-f is used to point to the location of your config file).

-_Notes_
-> 1. all app-specific requirements are taken care of.
-> 2. the .env file is complete and correct.
-> 3. the docker-compose.yml file is correct.
-> 4. You have commented out/removed the services that require a domain.
-Unless you have completed your [Network Configuration](https://github.com/zilexa/Homeserver/blob/master/network-configuration.md).

 ***

 ### Step 3 -  Run Docker Compose
-Make sure you have finished [Network Configuration](https://github.com/zilexa/Homeserver/blob/master/network-configuration.md).

 1. Open a terminal (CTRL+ALT+T or Budgie>Tilix). **NEVER prefix with sudo**. `docker-compose -f $HOME/docker/docker-compose.yml up -d`
 2. Anytime you change your docker-compose, simply re-run this command.
 For example if you change a path to your mediafiles or want to change a domain or port number.
+3. If there was a misconfiguration with an app, for example, a password, simply remove that container (through Portainer, see below) and re-run docker compose command.

 _Notes_
 > - All images will be downloaded, containers will be build and everything will start running.